 - 1. The overall scientific merit of the investigation and its relevance to the Chandra science program and capabilities.
 This includes addressing the scientific objectives of the Chandra mission which are aligned with the NASA strategic plans.
 For observing proposals, the degree to which the objectives have been satisfied by one or more previous observations will be evaluated. - 2.
 For observing proposals, the suitability of using the Chandra X-ray Observatory and data products for the proposed investigation and the need for new X-ray data beyond any already obtained; the feasibility of accomplishing the objectives of the investigation within the time, telemetry, and scheduling constraints; and the feasibility of the analysis techniques.
 For programs incurring a large expenditure of observatory time relative to exposure time (multiple short exposure or grid pointings), the total observatory time required will be considered.
 For Archival Research and Theory/Modeling proposals, the relevance to the Chandra scientific program will be considered.
-For Archival Research proposals, the value of any additional analysis beyond the original use of the data will also be considered. - 3.
-To aid in the Stage 2 cost review, the data analysis and interpretation effort required to achieve the proposed science goals will also be evaluated by the Stage 1 peer review panels.
+For Archival Research proposals, the value of any additional analysis beyond the original use of the data will also be considered.

-Panelists will be given the Team Expertise document for proposals that are likely to be accepted (i.e. those above the pass/fail line and in the grey area).
-Panelists may flag teams they feel do not have the required experience to carry out the proposed investigation.
-A detailed written evaluation of the team deficiencies must be provided to the selection officer.
+When matters of team expertise are raised, reviewers will be provided the Team Expertise document (Section 7.11) for proposals that are likely to be accepted (i.e. those that performed well in the peer review process).
+Reviewers may flag teams they feel do not have the required experience to carry out the proposed investigation.
+A detailed written evaluation of the team deficiencies must be provided to the Selection Official in cases where the required experience is lacking.